logicallaw/greentech_globalthon_flutter/README.md

 # ☘️ High Hackers by Team 3
-This is 2025 GreenTech Globalthon Frontend.
+This is 2025 GreenTech Globalthon Front-end.

 ## 👥 My Team Contributors